Bedfordshire and Hertfordshire

-We meet once a month in Central Bedford.
+We meet monthly, either virtually, in central Bedfordshire or Hertfordshire.
 These meetings allow us to get together to discuss the progress of our current projects, identify future engagement and work opportunities, and have a social catch up with tea, coffee and biscuits too.

 Meet the members